gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 33 — FastAPI: API للـ AI Model
+### Day 33 — FastAPI: API Server for Your AI Model

-اعمل REST API لنموذجك باستخدام FastAPI. خلّي أي تطبيق يقدر يستخدم AI بتاعك.
+Build a REST API for your model using FastAPI.
+Let any application consume your AI.

 **`FastAPI` · `Backend`**